Wayne-Mai/EgoLoc/readme.md

 Please follow [Ego4D VQ3D Benchmark](https://github.com/EGO4D/episodic-memory/blob/main/VQ3D/README.md) to produce the required VQ2D result and baseline VQ3D results (e.g., video clip frames, camera intrinsics, camera poses from the baseline method) at first.

 ## RUN

+### Camera Pose Estimation
-After that, check the script `run_colmap.sh` we provide in `vq3d` to get COLMAP estimated poses.
+After that, check the script `run_colmap.sh` we provide in `ego_loc/vq3d` to get COLMAP estimated poses.

+### 2D Object Retrieval
+Follow the readme in `ego_loc/2d_retrieval` to reproduce our 2D detection with visual queries result, which may take 24hrs for 1 GPU to finish the inference.

+Or you can use our precomputed 2D detection peaks in `data\vq2d_val_vq3d_peak_only.json`.

 ## Registration
 Use the following command to collect and register your COLMAP results to Matterport Scan coordinate system.